Jay Sekulow: Personal life

 Sekulow and Pamela McPherson married in 1978 and have two adult sons, Jordan and Logan.
 Jordan Sekulow is an attorney with the ACLJ and Director of International Operations.
 He also co-hosts the radio and television programming with his father.
 Logan briefly starred in the Nickelodeon series U-Pick Live in 2005.

 Sekulow is a Messianic Jew and a convert to Christianity.
-Sekulow's youngest brother Scott was the founder and Rabbi of the Messianic Jewish Congregation Beth Adonai in Atlanta, Georgia, until his death in August 2021 of Covid-19.
+Sekulow's youngest brother Scott was the founder and Rabbi of the Messianic Jewish Congregation Beth Adonai in Tucker, Georgia, until his death in August 2021 of COVID-19.

 Sekulow is a member of the Board of Trustees of the Supreme Court Historical Society in Washington, D.C.
 He plays drums and guitar in the "Jay Sekulow Band", which includes John Elefante, a former member of the band Kansas, and John W. Schlitt, a former member of Head East and Petra, among its members.